3devangelist/eva-main/Ender_5_port_cartesian/readme.md

 STLs are in the STL folder
 If you need to edit you have the blender file in the right folder

-I Used Blender because I Can and it's free and opensource.
+I Used Blender because I Can and it's free and open-source.

+Sorry this could be more polished but its life